12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 Procedure

-- Put the raw rice, grated coconut, and cooked rice with one and a half cups of water in a blender.
+- Put the raw rice, grated coconut, and cooked rice into a blender with 1.5 cups of water.

-- Transfer the blend into a bowl, adding in salt and five tablespoons of water.
+- Transfer the blend into a bowl, adding salt and five tablespoons of water.

 - Use a lid to cover and set aside for ten minutes.

-- Pour batter on a non-stick tawa after heating it up and wiping it with a muslin cloth using a few drops of water.
+- Pour the batter onto a non-stick tawa after heating it and wiping it with a muslin cloth, using a few drops of water.

 - Spread the batter to make 5″ circles and add butter near the edges.

-- Cook for one or two minutes on medium flame and make sure the dosas don’t get too crispy.
+- Cook for one to two minutes on a medium flame, ensuring the dosas don’t become too crispy.

 - Fold and finish.

-- Repeat the steps above to make another 7 dosas for your kids and serve with the accompaniments immediately.
+- Repeat the steps above to make another batch of dosas for your kids and serve with the accompaniments immediately.

 2. Banana Pudding